Entertainment & Special Event Insurance — Kelly Insurance Group

 MEDIA LIABILITY & ERRORS AND OMISSIONS

-For events with broadcast, livestream, or content production components — media liability protects against claims of copyright infringement, unauthorized use of music, defamation in promotional materials, and errors in broadcast content.
-Producers creating filmed content at hip hop events should evaluate whether their production insurance or E&O policy is in place alongside the event GL.
+For events with broadcast, livestream, or content-production components — media liability and E&O respond to claims such as copyright infringement, unauthorized use of music, and defamation in promotional materials.
+Producers creating filmed content at a show should confirm their production or E&O policy is in place alongside the event GL.

 HIRED & NON-OWNED AUTO (HNOA)

-Covers liability arising from vehicles rented or borrowed for event operations — shuttle buses, artist transport vehicles, production vans, and any non-owned vehicle used in connection with the event.
-If event staff or vendors drive personal vehicles for event-related tasks and cause an accident, HNOA protects the promoter or production company from resulting liability claims.
+Responds to liability arising from vehicles rented or borrowed for event operations — shuttle buses, artist transport, production vans, and other non-owned vehicles used for the event.
+If staff or vendors drive personal vehicles for event tasks and cause an accident, HNOA helps protect the promoter or production company from the resulting liability.

 CROWD SAFETY